The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 In brief, if the zinc alloy jewelry, such as a zinc alloy necklace, contains nickel, and you happen to be allergic to it, then it isn’t hypoallergenic.

-Likewise, in the fortunate situation, you purchase a piece of zinc-copper alloy jewelry which is plated with either sterling silver, platinum, palladium or rhodium then it’s almost completely hypoallergenic, depending on the coating thickness.
+Likewise, in the fortunate situation, you purchase a piece of zinc-copper alloy jewelry that is plated with either sterling silver, platinum, palladium or rhodium then it’s almost completely hypoallergenic, depending on the coating thickness.

 It’s hypoallergenic since most people aren’t allergic to precious metals like rhodium and platinum, and most times to copper, compared to the 25-30% of the world’s population that is allergic to nickel jewelry.